wormhole-foundation/wormhole-docs/tutorials/messaging/sui-connect.md

 - env: 'testnet': This ensures that Wormhole Connect uses the testnet environment, which is perfect for your demonstration.
 - networks: ['sepolia', 'sui']: You are setting up Ethereum Sepolia and Sui as the two networks for token transfer.
 This config is passed directly to the WormholeConnect component

+### Customizing Wormhole Connect

+To further customize Wormhole Connect for your application, such as adjusting the UI, adding custom tokens, or configuring specific chain settings, you can refer to the [Wormhole Connect Customization Guide](/docs/build/applications/connect/configuration/#introduction){target=\_blank}.

 ### Run the App

 Make sure you’re in the root directory of your React app, and run the following command to start the application: